 2.2.2 Root Pool Collection

-Two sets of root pool measurements were collected: a) end-of-season root data for each year (depth 0 to 100 cm) and b) in-season root measurements during 2010 and 2011 (depth 0-30 cm).
+Two sets of root pool measurements were collected: a) end-of-season root measurements for each year (depth 0 to 100 cm) and b) in-season root measurements during 2010 and 2011 (depth 0-30 cm).
 The first, described in this section, was used to track changes in the root C pools over all six years and the second, described in section 2.2.3, was used to quantify annual root C contributions in 2010 and 2011.

 Root extraction from the soil began by washing the soil samples described in 2.2.1 in wire mesh tubes (0.28 mm mesh) for 3 h in an elutriator (Wiles et al., 1996).
 Roots were removed from the remaining soil by suspending the air-dried sample in water and collecting the roots, which floated, with sieves followed by manually removing any remaining non-root material that was present in the samples.
 Any plant crowns that were present in the samples were removed and were not considered to be root biomass.
 Roots were then dried at 70°C for at least 4 h before being weighed.
 All root samples were ground to 2 mm with a centrifugal mill and concentrations of C and N were determined by combustion analysis at the Soil and Plant Analysis Laboratory at Iowa State University (Ames, IA, USA).